ArchItalia/installscript/README.md

 ### A cosa serve?
 Serve per chi non ha tempo o voglia di stare a inserire tuti i comandi a mano durante una nuova installazione, da conservare su una piccola partizione in futuro mantenendo cosi le configurazioni iniziali della prima installazione, nel caso si abbia bisogno di reinstallare.

+### [En] - English 🇬🇧
+Another installation method programmed through a custom script prepared for File System BTRFS with subvolume creation and udev zram rule for swap, but completely customizable according to the needs of your machine.

+### Who is needed?
+For experienced users who don't need the experience of understanding how to build their own system with Arch Linux.

+### What is it for?
+It is needed for those who don't have the time or desire to enter all the commands by hand during a new installation, to be kept on a small partition in the future thus maintaining the initial coordinates of the first installation, in case you need to reinstall.

 ![Untitled33333333333333](https://github.com/ArchItalia/installscript/assets/117321045/08205c35-f2fc-4c25-9617-e70680b6964d)